Gaming Handheld Repair by Post UK 2026: Steam Deck, ROG Ally & More

 What guarantee do handheld repairs carry?

-Tiered: 27 months on screens, batteries, sticks and other mechanical repairs; 9 months on USB-C, HDMI and charging connectors; 120 days on board-level and liquid-damage work.
+Tiered to the work: 27 months on screens, batteries, sticks and other mechanical repairs; 9 months on USB-C, HDMI and charging connectors; 120 days on board-level and liquid-damage work.

 Will I lose my games and saves if I post my handheld in?